Resume in French: Complete Guide with Example and Template

 A French CV is a one-page, factual summary of your career.
 It's concise, structured, and skips the promotional fluff common in US resumes.
 Think of it as a professional ID card, not a sales pitch.

-In France, the term "resume" doesn't exist in a professional context.
-You only send a CV.
+In France, you only send a CV.
 While a CV in the US might mean a long academic document, in France, it’s the standard one-page format for every job.
 For any role in France, you are making a CV.

 Typical length (1 page is standard)